lgw2/create_transcript_data/README.md

 `(1479049,1479108)`.
 The second file gives true sequence of nodes for each transcript.

-Not yet implemented: `input_and_truth_from_gtf.py` will take in a parameter saying how to simulate weights for the transcripts.
+`input_and_truth_from_gtf.py` also simulates
+weights for the transcripts using the [Numpy lognormal distribution](https://numpy.org/doc/stable/reference/random/generated/numpy.random.lognormal.html).
 Then, the output files will have weighted edges and ground truth paths based on these simulated weights.